kristiawan6/guestbookapp/README.md

 - **Event Management:** Create and manage multiple events.
 - **Guest Management:** Add, edit, and delete guests.
 Import and export guest lists from CSV files.
 - **Guest Categories:** Categorize guests for better organization.
-- **Broadcast Messaging:** Send broadcast messages to guests via WhatsApp and Email.
+- **Broadcast Messaging:** Send broadcast messages to guests via WhatsApp and Email with rich text editor support.
 - **QR Code Generation:** Generate unique QR codes for each guest for easy check-in.
 - **Souvenir Claiming:** Track souvenir claims for each event.
 - **Real-time Statistics:** View real-time statistics for each event.
 - **Authentication:** Secure authentication for event organizers and administrators.
+- **Modern UI:** Clean, responsive interface with optimized scrolling and user experience.

 ## Tech Stack